 Top Things to do in Rotorua

-- Wai-O-Tapu Thermal Wonderland & Waimangu Volcanic Valley: Get to see some of Rotorua’s star attractions at two of the best geothermal parks, which include the famous Lady Knox Geyser, boiling mud pools, and the history between Rotorua’s volcanic and geothermal history.
+- Waimangu Volcanic Valley: Get to see one of Rotorua’s star attractions at some of the best geothermal parks to boiling mud pools, and learn the history between Rotorua’s volcanic and geothermal history.

 - Redwoods Treewalk: Eco-friendly, stunning, and majestic, a trip to the Redwoods Treewalk will have you walking high above the ground (20 metres), among the redwood trees that are up to 118 years old!
 For an extra special experience, visit at night, or for a bit of adrenaline, opt to combine it with zip lining.